-• Store gabapentin tablets between at 68° and 77°F (20° to 25°C).
+Store gabapentin tablets at 20° to 25°C (68° to 77°F). [see USP controlled room temperature].

 Keep gabapentin tablets and all medicines out of the reach of children.

 General information about the safe and effective use of gabapentin tablets